 US Army Corps of Engineers NY/NJ Harbor and Tributaries Study

-The US Army Corps of Engineers (USACE) is in the process of creating a coastal resilience plan to combat the risks caused by storms like Superstorm Sandy called the New York-New Jersey Harbor and Tributaries Study (NYNJHATS).
+The US Army Corps of Engineers (USACE) is developing a coastal resilience plan to mitigate the risks posed by storms like Superstorm Sandy, specifically for the New York-New Jersey Harbor and Tributaries Study (NYNJHATS).
 The NYNJHATS plan is a coastal storm risk management plan for the New York-New Jersey region.
-Spanning 2,150+ square miles, 900+ miles of shoreline, and 25 counties, this is one of the largest projects the US Army Corps of Engineers has ever undertaken and is expected to bring approximately $63 billion dollars of investment to the region if fully funded and implemented.
-Officially this project began in 2016, with the draft plan options being researched and created.
+Spanning 2,150+ square miles, 900+ miles of shoreline, and 25 counties, this is one of the largest projects the US Army Corps of Engineers has ever undertaken and is expected to bring approximately $63 billion of investment to the region if fully funded and implemented.
 This is a decades-long project that has been underway since 2016 and is nearing the end of the planning phase.
 From a variety of plans, they selected plan 3B to carry forward into the public comment period (2022-23), design phase (2024-2030), and construction (2030+).
-This project will bring tens of billions of dollars of protection to the NY-NJ region.
-However, the plan, as written, is insufficient to protect the majority of environmental justice communities in the region and fails to protect us all against the many threats climate change is bringing to our coasts, focusing solely on storm surge, rather than also including sea level rise, extreme rainfall, and other coastal risks.
-We have been working to encourage USACE to improve the plan and do their duty as mandated by WRDA 2020 and WRDA 2022, and to prioritize our most vulnerable communities.
+However, due to recent changes in federal priorities, the Army Corps has shifted focus to three select Early Actionable Elements, the details of which were released on July 24, 2025.
+These are small-scale, targeted projects to add resiliency to subsections of the larger NYNJHATS region, located in East Harlem, Oakwood Beach in Staten Island, and East Riser in New Jersey.
+These plans should increase protection against multiple climate change coastal threats, focusing not only on storm surge but also on sea level rise, extreme rainfall, and other coastal risks.
+We have worked to encourage USACE to improve the plan and do their duty as mandated by WRDA 2020 and WRDA 2022, and prioritize our most vulnerable communities.
 We want to see their final plan include:

 • Protection for all of our most vulnerable communities (EJ, low-income, people of color, etc)